Year: 2026

 Check Eligible Games and Weightings

 Not all games contribute equally to fulfilling wagering requirements.
 Slots often count 100%, while table games like blackjack or roulette might only count 10% or 20%.
 This means betting $10 on a slot counts fully toward the requirement, but the same bet on blackjack barely moves the needle.
-When exploring promotions on platforms like PG333, it’s important to check which games are eligible.
+When exploring promotions on platforms, it’s important to check which games are eligible.
 Some bonuses restrict you to specific slots or game types, so knowing the rules ensures you’re not accidentally wasting your bets on games that don’t help you clear the bonus.

 Note Deposit and Eligibility Rules